Islamic design

 Sand dunes at Khor al Udeid A detail of the sea at Khor al Udeid

-This part of Qatar is known as Khor al Udeid, or the Inland Sea and is being developed for tourism due to the dunes and proximity to the sea.
-It is very popular as a weekend destination with hundreds of four-wheel drive vehicles racing over the dunes, a permanent hotel for visitors and a beautiful natural marine inlet, the khor of Khor al Udeid.
-The dunes change relatively quickly and those driving in them need to be aware that such changes can make it a dangerous place to drive as is very difficult to see other drivers.
+This part of Qatar, shown in the accompanying photograph, is known as Khor al-Udeid, or by expatriates as the Inland Sea, and is being developed for tourism due to a combination of the large dunes and their proximity to the sea.
+It is very popular as a weekend destination with hundreds of four-wheel drive vehicles racing over the dunes, a permanent hotel for visitors and a beautiful natural marine inlet, the khor element of Khor al-Udeid.
+It used to be a peaceful destination, enjoyed by Qataris and expatriates for the sense of isolation and the enjoyment to be gained from its proximity to the sea as well to the dunes.
+But this is changing.
+The dunes change relatively quickly and those driving in them need to be aware that such changes can make it a dangerous place to drive as it is very difficult to see other drivers and there have been a number of accidents thereof.

 Sand dunes in the Khor Al Udaid area

-As the dunes meet and coalesce they can also take on the classic seif form where an arm of the barkan moves away under the influence of winds from different directions and develops a character parallel to the main wind direction.
-In the south-west of the country, the dunes eventually run into the sea.
+As the dunes meet and coalesce they can also take on the classic seif form where an arm of the barkan moves away under the influence of winds from different directions and develops a characteristic pattern of waves running parallel to the main wind direction.
+In the south-east of the country, the dunes of the peninsula eventually run into the sea.

 Four-wheel drives at the Inland Sea

-This area used to be a holiday destination for both Qataris and ex-patriates living in Qatar.
-Recently the Inland Sea, as it is termed, has been turned into a recreational destination in order that tourists are able to experience sand dunes, a characteristic that is only found in the lower part of the country.
+As mentioned above, this area used to be a holiday destination for both Qataris and ex-patriates living in Qatar.
+By holiday this is meant by expatriates as a long weekend – in the 1970s and 80s, Thursday afternoon until Friday night.
+To Qataris, this might mean a week at a time.
+Recently the Inland Sea has been turned into a recreational destination in order that tourists are able to experience sand dunes, a characteristic that is only found in the lower part of the country.
 A hotel has been established to cater for tourism and many more vehicles now travel down to it.

 Tracks on the sand